intrig/ict/README.md

 # Intrig C++ Tools

 *ict* is a small set of openly available reusable components developed and used by Intrig.
-They are a result of countless hours of programming, restarts, and refactoring.
-We are left with an almost trivially simple set of components that will hopefully prompt you to think, "That doesn't seem very hard."
+They are a result of countless hours of programming missteps, restarts, and refactoring.

-The aim is natural, simple interfaces with minimal dependencies (usually just the stl) that help you concentrate on the problem at hand.
+The aim is to provide a natural, simple interface with minimal dependencies (usually just the stl) and enable you to concentrate on the task at hand, not the tools you are using.

 Initially, two components are available: `ict::bitstring` and `ict::multivector`.